tojoabella/kinship-recognition/README.md

 # Kinship-Recognition
 Single and double siamese networks using combinations of transfer-learned ResNet50, VGG16, and FaceNet for kinship recognition.
-one input sample to this network consists of one or many images of the two people being compared.
+An input to these networks consist of one or many images of the two people being compared.

 ### ResNet50 ###
 v1: Resnet50: 0.51800.